Find Trade Colleges

 Full Clinical/Medical Laboratory Science at Dutchess Community College Report

-With a ranking of #8, Community College of Baltimore County did quite well on this year’s most popular schools for clinical/medical laboratory science students working on their associate degree.
-Located in the suburb of Baltimore, CCBC is a public school with a fairly large student population.
+Community College of Baltimore County did quite well in this year’s ranking of the most popular places for clinical/medical laboratory science students to get a associate degree.
+It came in at #8 on the list.
+Located in the suburb of Baltimore, CCBC is a public school with a large student population.

 Of the 13 students majoring in clinical laboratory science at CCBC, 15% are male and 85% are female.